the red kebaya - a sentimental, contemporary malaysian story

 • RM 1,500,000 is also around USD$ 410,778.
 You need to top up that amount by 486 times to be able to make Spiderman 2.

-• I am guessing this is a mostly privately-funded movie, as the deliverance was mostly in English.
+• I am guessing this is a privately-funded movie, as deliverance was mostly in English.
 But I didn’t ask for sure.

 • The nice folks at Rising Above will be hosting a dinner charity night on Monday night at BSC… hey, that’s tonight!
 Plus they will also get lots of underprivileged kids to go watch TRK on Wednesday, courtesy of kind people who donate to them, so yeah it’s nice of them to do that.